dexsteroxy/myaza-frontend-test-Amadi-Sixtus-Tochukwu/README.md

 2. yarn dev
 The application will be available at http://localhost:3000.

-🔍 development
-  the following assumptions were made:
+🎉🎉🎉🎉Development
-  The site is live at
+  The site is live at:  https://myaza-amadi-sixtus-tochukwu-4.onrender.com

 npm test
 📌 Additional Notes